 7 | Improved marketing and selling points | Having a data center with redundant components will provide better and more improved marketing and selling points if looking to rent out the space to external clients [co-location]. |

-🟧 Observations of Designing and Installing a Tier 2 System
+🟧 Considerations When Designing and Installing a Tier 2 System

 Ref | Type | Description |